 What is Intelligent Guess in FMGE (Educated guess)?

-- Choosing an answer to the FMGE MCQ when the information in the question that doesn’t provide sufficient insight to you to answer the FMGE MCQ completely is called Intelligent Guess or Educated guess.
+Choosing an answer to the FMGE MCQ when the information in the question doesn’t provide sufficient insight to you to answer the FMGE MCQ completely is called Intelligent Guess or Educated Guess.

 How to use Intelligent Guess in FMGE (Educated guess)?